LeonisX/yoda-stories-translation-tool/documents/demo.md

 It's time to take a look at what exactly was cut from the Demo version of Yoda Stories.
 There are many differences, so we will probably omit a few of the least significant ones.

-In the process of studying this version of the game,
-I got the impression that the proofreaders had not yet had time to double-check the text, but several zone corrections were made here at the last moment.
+In the process of studying this version of the game, an opinion was formed that the proofreaders had not yet had time to double-check the text, and here at the last moment several zonal corrections were made.
-Specifically, all winter zones known at that time were corrected.
+In particular, all winter zones known at that time were adjusted.

 Differences are found in the following sections: